Rushall, West Midlands: Education

 Rushall had two secondary schools – Pelsall and Manor Farm – both now closed.
 There remain two primary schools and a Key Stage 4 centre.
 It also has a pre-school at Manor Farm, called Piccolo Bambini.
 Walsall College is also near to Rushall.

 Geography

 Rushall is 2.3 mi north of Walsall, 3 mi west of Aldridge, 8 mi southwest of Lichfield, 12 mi north-northwest of Birmingham, 8 mi east of Wolverhampton and 2 mi southeast of Bloxwich.
 It forms part of a residential area with the nearby villages and areas of Shelfield, Pelsall, Ryecroft, Walsall Wood, Blakenall Heath, Pool Green and Leamore which act as suburbs of nearby Walsall, Bloxwich, Aldridge and Brownhills.

 Rushall has certain areas which are still rural but it is mostly urban, especially with nearby Shelfield, Walsall, Harden, Ryecroft, Pelsall, and Walsall Wood.
 There is a small patch of greenbelt on Daw End Lane near Pool Green, Winterley Lane and Walsall Arboretum.
 The village is between Walsall, Bloxwich, Aldridge, Brownhills, and Lichfield.

 Transport

 Buses

-Rushall is served primarily by National Express West Midlands and Diamond with the following services as of 2022:
+Rushall is served primarily by National Express West Midlands and Chaserider with the following services as of 2022: